helseprofil/KHompare/README.md

 When running `check_cube("ALKOHOL")` function, these processes will be
 executed:

-1.  [ ] Find the most recent filename that contains the word *ALKOHOL* based on the date attached to the filename eg.
+1. Find the most recent filename that contains the word *ALKOHOL* based on the date (YYYY-MM-DD) attached to the filename eg.
-    `ALKOHOL-2022-03-01.csv`, in the current [root
+    `ALKOHOL_2022-03-01.csv`, in the current [root
     folder](https://github.com/helseprofil/config/blob/main/config-khompare.yml#L12)
     of the selected
     [year](https://github.com/helseprofil/config/blob/main/config-khompare.yml#L3).